doged/BitcoinLib/README.md

 - You're good to go.

-Instructions for DogecoinDark and other Altcoins"
+Instructions for DogecoinDark and other Altcoins
 --------------------------------------------------

 - Perform the same steps as those mentioned above for Bitcoin.